Targeting Alignment: Extracting Safety Classifiers of Aligned LLMs: Introduction

 \section{Introduction}

 Improvements in machine learning---specifically the introduction of the transformer architectures~\cite{vaswaniAttentionAllYou2023}---have led to increasingly powerful large language models (LLMs).
 Whether they are accessed through an API or interface (\eg GPT~\cite{openai2024gpt4technicalreport}, Claude~\cite{anthropicIntroducingClaude}) or published as open-source (\eg Llama 2~\cite{touvronLlama2Open2023}, Llama 3~\cite{dubeyLlama3Herd2024}, Qwen~\cite{teamQwen25PartyFoundation2024}, etc.), these models have become the de facto tool for tasks involving natural language.
 They serve as foundations for new tools, in which they are augmented with new capabilities~\cite{anthropicIntroducingComputerUse, openaiIntroducingChatGPTSearch} or fine-tuned on a downstream task~\cite{huLLMAdaptersAdapterFamily2023}.
 In adapting these models to tasks, LLMs undergo an alignment process in which they are further trained (refined) to satisfy safety objectives~\cite{touvronLlama2Open2023, rafailovDirectPreferenceOptimization2023}.
-For example, alignment guidelines often prevent a model from outputting responses that would be offensive, discriminatory, or harmful (\ie unsafe).
+For example, alignment guidelines often prevent a model from generating responses that would be offensive, discriminatory, or harmful (\ie unsafe).
 It is acknowledged that alignment can (and often does) fail in adversarial settings, resulting in a \textit{jailbreak}: an unsafe input being accepted as safe.
 Indeed, many studies have explored the automated generation of jailbreak inputs, \ie adversarial examples~\cite{zouUniversalTransferableAdversarial2023,liuAutoDANGeneratingStealthy2023,liaoAmpleGCGLearningUniversal2024}.
-However, these attacks, specifically in white-box settings, suffer from two major drawbacks: they are inefficient (\ie high runtime and memory footprint) and employ various heuristics (\eg maximize the likelihood of a specific output sentence~\cite{zouUniversalTransferableAdversarial2023}, apply fixed changes to the input~\cite{yongLowResourceLanguagesJailbreak2024,jiangArtPromptASCIIArtbased2024}, etc.) that limit the search space of adversarial inputs and thus lower their efficacy.
-Thus, these flaws limit the potential of attacks to assess the robustness of models.
+However, these attacks, specifically in white-box settings, suffer from two major drawbacks: they are inefficient (\ie high runtime and memory footprint) and employ various heuristics (\eg maximize the likelihood of a specific output sentence~\cite{zouUniversalTransferableAdversarial2023}, apply fixed changes to the input~\cite{yongLowResourceLanguagesJailbreak2024,jiangArtPromptASCIIArtbased2024}, etc.) that limit the search space of adversarial inputs and thus lower their efficacy and their ability to assess the robustness of models.

 In this paper, we posit a novel approach to reason about LLM alignment in the context of jailbreak attacks (see ~\autoref{fig:teaser-figure}).
 Here, we hypothesize that alignment embeds a ``safety'' classifier into an LLM that determines whether an input prompt is safe (compliant with alignment goals) or unsafe (refusal with alignment).
 In order to evaluate this hypothesis, we extract an approximation of the model's classifier (called a {\it surrogate classifier}) and evaluate its utility in assessing a model's robustness to adversarial inputs.
 We explore how a surrogate classifier can be extracted, and thereafter how the surrogate classifier can be used to assess robustness.
 In this, we demonstrate that surrogate classifiers are an efficient and accurate means of evaluating the robustness of a target LLM.